Are Degus Social? (Understanding Social Nature of Degus)

-When you go to a degu breeder or pet store you’ll notice that degus are kept in pairs or groups and that they’re not housed in solitary.
+When you go to a degu breeder or pet rescue, you’ll notice that degus are kept in pairs or groups and are not housed alone.
 But some people are scared of caring for more than one pet and want to get just one degu.
-There are a lot of “group” animals that can also be kept as a solitary pet and live in harmony with their owner.
-But is the degu one of these animals and can a degu be kept alone?

-Can degus live alone?
 Degus are social animals that live in large groups in the wild.
-In general, it’s recommended to keep at least a pair of degus.
-There are some rare cases where a degu is (temporarily) kept as a solitary pet.
-In that case, you’ll need to provide your degu with a lot of attention.
+They love to play, cuddle, and sleep in a group.
+Therefore, it’s recommended to keep at least a pair of degus.
+However, in rare cases, a degu is (temporarily) kept alone.
+In that case, you’ll need to give your degu much attention.

-Of course, keeping group animals pose a different set of possible difficulties than keeping a solitary pet.
-They might fight each other, not like each other and it can – if you get a male/female pair – result in degu babies.
+Of course, keeping group animals poses different possible difficulties than keeping a solitary pet.
+For example, they might fight, not like each other, and it can result in degu babies if you get a male/female pair.